 — JENNIFER WATSON, PARENT

-Studies show that bilingualism makes you smarter.
+Studies show that being bilingual makes you smarter.
 In recent years, scientists have seen its profound effect on the brain, improving cognitive skills and protecting against dementia in old age.

 The following excerpt from the New York Times article “Why Bilinguals Are Smarter,” explains how the bilingual brain functions: